 At the end of the week, I created a body of work which is not only cohesive, but is what I believe could be some of my most compelling and intimate work.
 It’s all too easy to stay in one lane and continue down the same path.
 It’s difficult to make changes, say no, and create self-imposed limits, but when you do it is so incredibly rewarding.

-Below is my finished 12-image series from Venice, and I will also be sharing other photographs of my trip to both Venice and Cinque Terre over the next week over on Instagram.
+Below is my finished 12-image series from Venice, and you can also view these and other photographs of my trip to both Venice and Cinque Terre over on Instagram.